Music of China: Early history

 During the Zhou dynasty, a formal system of court and ceremonial music later termed yayue (meaning "elegant music") was established.
 The word music (yue) in ancient China can also refer to dance as music and dance were considered integral part of the whole, and its meaning can also be further extended to poetry as well as other art forms and rituals.
 The word "dance" similarly also referred to music, and every dance would have had a piece of music associated with it.
 The most important set of music of the period was the Six-dynasty Music Dance performed in rituals in the royal court.
 Music in the Zhou dynasty was conceived as a cosmological manifestation of the sound of nature integrated into the binary universal order of yin and yang, and this concept has had an enduring influence over later Chinese thinking on music.
 "Correct" music according to Zhou concept would involve instruments correlating to the five elements of nature and would bring harmony to nature.
 Around or before the 7th century BC, a system of pitch generation and pentatonic scale was derived from a cycle-of-fifths theory.

 Chinese philosophers took varying approaches to music.
 To Confucius, a correct form of music is important for the cultivation and refinement of the individual, and the Confucian system considers the formal music yayue to be morally uplifting and the symbol of a good ruler and stable government.
 Some popular forms of music, however, were considered corrupting in the Confucian view.
 Mozi on the other hand condemned making music, and argued in Against Music that music is an extravagance and indulgence that serves no useful purpose and may be harmful.
 According to Mencius, a powerful ruler once asked him whether it was moral if he preferred popular music to the classics.
 The answer was that it only mattered that the ruler loved his subjects.

 In ancient China the social status of musicians was much lower than that of painters, though music was seen as central to the harmony and longevity of the state.
+Higher-status literati who wished to play music avocationally tried to distance themselves from lower-status musicians, developing preferences for specific instruments like the guqin and specific performance practices and aesthetics.
 Almost every emperor took folk songs seriously, sending officers to collect songs to record the popular culture.
 One of the Confucianist Classics, The Classic of Poetry, contained many folk songs dating from 800 BC to about 400 BC.